 by Staff Writer

-Vacuum it.
-Before you begin, use a vacuum hose to remove debris from between the leather sofa cushions.
-This will remove dust and grime and keep it from being rubbed into the furniture when you clean it with commercial cleaner.
+Clean the dust: First, use a vacuum cleaner with a hose attachment to remove debris from between the sofa cushions.
+Then remove dust from the surface of the leather with a dry microfiber cloth.
+This will remove dust, crumbs, and dirt and keep it all from being rubbed into the leather.